-MeshCentral is an open-source project based on the concept of having a MeshCentral Server hosted on the internet, either a publicly freely available server or your instance of the server, say on AWS or Azure cloud.
+MeshCentral is an open-source project based on the concept of having a MeshCentral Server hosted on the internet.
+MeshCentral site on Github has well documented procedure on how to setup your own server on AWS or Azure cloud.
 PACEdge devices, located on a private network, behind NAT and Firewall, would connect to this server.
 A remote user would log into the server and gain access to the desired device.
 Supported access type: